2022 Gartner® Magic Quadrant™ SIEM

-Born out of open source collaboration, Docker helped revolutionize the software development world.
-By encasing software in shells of code called containers which included all the resources the software would need to run on a server—tools, runtime, system libraries, etc—the software can perform the same way across multiple hosting platforms.
-Docker’s container technology is at the forefront of mobile, scaleable development.
+Born out of open source collaboration, Docker containers helped revolutionize the software development world.
+By encasing software in shells of code called containers, which include all the resources the software needs to run on a server - tools, runtime, system libraries, and more - the software can perform the same way across multiple hosting platforms (e.g. AWS, Google Cloud, Microsoft Azure, and Apache).
+Docker’s container technology is at the forefront of mobile, scalable development.

-Today developers are using Docker to build modules called microservices, which decentralize packages and divide tasks into separate, stand-alone apps that collaborate with each other.
-Developers for a nationwide pizza chain might build microservice applications for taking an order, processing a payment, creating a ‘make’ ticket for the cooks, and a delivery ticket for the drivers.
+Today, developers use Docker to build modules called microservices, which decentralize packages and divide tasks into separate, stand-alone integrations that collaborate.
+Developers for a nationwide pizza chain can build a microservices application for taking an order, processing a payment, and creating a ‘make’ ticket for the cooks, and a delivery ticket for the drivers.
 These microservices would then operate together to get pizzas cooked and delivered all over the country.

-Designing with microservices in Docker requires new thinking and approaches, but it also creates unparalleled abilities for building stable, scalable apps.
-Here’s a look at the ins-and-outs of microservices and how to make them work for you.
+Designing with microservices in Docker requires new thinking and approaches, but also creates unparalleled abilities for building stable, scalable integrations.
+Here’s a look at the ins and outs of microservices, and how to make them work for you.

-Developing in microservices is the art of breaking down the old model of building one large application, i.e. a “monolithic” application, and forming a new model where specialized, cloud-hosted sub applications—each charged with a very specific task—work together.
-Microservices distributes application load and can help ensure stability with replicable, scaleable services interacting with each other.
-Learn more about monolithic vs microservices here.
+Developing microservices is the art of breaking down the old model of building one large application, i.e. a “monolithic” application, and forming a new model where specialized, cloud-hosted sub applications - each charged with a very specific task - work together.
+Microservices distribute application load balancing and can help ensure stability with replicable, scalable services interacting.

-But what’s the right approach for breaking a monolithic app apart?
-When deconstructing an application into modules, engineers tend to follow planned decomposition patterns, sorting the new software modules into logical working groups.
+But what’s the right approach for breaking a monolithic integration apart?
+When deconstructing an application into modules, engineers tend to follow planned decomposition patterns, sorting the new software modules into logical working groups.,

 “When looking to split a large application into parts, often management focuses on the technology layer, leading to UI teams, server-side logic teams, and database teams.
 When teams are separated along these lines, even simple changes can lead to a cross-team project taking time and budgetary approval.”

 Microservice architecture takes a different approach to organizing modules.
 It decomposes applications around business capabilities, building cross-functional teams to develop, support, and continually deploy microservices.
-Fowler emphasizes the “products not projects” approach to business-focused decomposition: delivering a package isn’t a one-time project with a team that breaks up on completion, but an ongoing, collaborative commitment to continually delivering excellent product.
+Fowler emphasizes the “products, not projects” approach to business-focused decomposition: delivering a package isn’t a one-time project with a team that breaks up on completion, but an ongoing, collaborative commitment to continually delivering excellent products.

 The advantages of the microservice approach are still being explored.
 So, as with all systems, be aware of potential pitfalls and limitations of the practice.

 Services distributed across multiple hosts can be hard to track.
-Rather than a single stop to tweak monolithic apps, collaborating microservices scattered throughout your environment need to be inventoried and quickly accessible.
+Rather than a single stop to tweak monolithic integrations, collaborating microservices scattered throughout your environment need to be inventoried and quickly accessible.

-Each microservice consumes far less resources than monolithic applications, but remember that the number of microservices in production will grow rapidly as your architecture scales.
-Without proper management a lot of little hosts can consume as much compute power and storage or more as a monolith architecture.
+Each microservice consumes far fewer resources than monolithic applications, but remember that the number of microservices in production will grow rapidly as your architecture scales.
+Without proper management, many little hosts can consume as much compute power and storage, or more, as a monolithic application.

-Microservices stand alone, and can be developed in a wide array of programming languages.
-But every language is dependent on its own libraries and frameworks, so these multiple programming languages in play will require a completely different set of libraries and frameworks.
-This grows resource overhead (and costs), and makes deployment a complex consideration.
+Microservices stand alone, and can be developed in many programming languages.
+But every language depends on its own libraries and frameworks, so these multiple programming languages will require a completely different set of libraries and frameworks.
+This increases resource overhead (and costs) and makes deployment a complex consideration.